 Raising Kids Ages 15-16

 It seems that once kids reach the age of 15-16, they are ready to take risks in their life.
 Their brains are now maturing, and the reward receptors are running at an all-time high.
-The 15-16 year age group is the period when kids will do some risky and even dangerous behaviors.
-As a high school administrator, most of the students who were in my office for dangerous behavior were of the age of 15-16 years old.
-Their actions ranged from car surfing to trying various substances, to hanging with a group of friends who also felt like taking on the world.
+The 15-16 year age group is when kids will do some risky and even dangerous behaviors.
+As a high school administrator, most of the students who were in my office for destructive behavior were of the age of 15-16 years old.
+Their actions ranged from car surfing to trying various substances to hanging with a group of friends who also felt like taking on the world.

 Yours for Better Parenting,